Coder-ACJHP/Hotel-Properties-Management-System/README.md

   <h4>This project is designed and developed by Coder ACJHP.</h4>
 </div>

-Coder HMS is hotels properties managing system application, cross platform (Made by <b>Java</b> & <b>Maven</b> & <b>Hibernate</b> & <b>Mysql</b>) Easy to use simple user interface, understandable text with icons and every object colored.
+Coder HMS is hotels properties managing system application, operates independently of the operating system (Made by <b>Java</b> & <b>Maven</b> & <b>Hibernate</b> & <b>Mysql</b>) Easy to use simple user interface, understandable text with icons and every object colored.
-It's support 4 different languages ENGLISH, ARABIC, ESPANIOL, TURKISH and it composed from seven main packs : <br>
+For now it's support 4 different languages ENGLISH, العربية, ESPANOL, TÜRKÇE and it composed from seven main and many side windows : <br>
 <h4>1- Main window </h4> All windows will open on this scene, check your current user, date, €, $, £ exchange as live from status bar, manage your application from menu bar exit, change user, update password, send email, open calculator, exchange, change user interface theme and etc..

 <h4>2- Rooms interface </h4>You can manage your all rooms in one page, just focus on the room you can read all information from tooltip text <br> and there is some shortcuts for quick checkin, set as clean, dirty, dnd and etc. show reservation, do checkout etc. */* for